sebdesign/laravel-state-machine/README.md

 ## Installation

 You can install the package via composer.
 This package requires Laravel 5.1 or higher.
+It also supports Lumen 5.1 or higher.

 ``` bash
 composer require sebdesign/laravel-state-machine